 - Women represent the fastest growing segment of the prison population with 85% of incarcerated women serving time for non-violent crimes.

-- Around 93,000 juveniles are held in detention in the US.
-About 15% are girls.
+- About 93,000 juveniles are held in detention in the US.
+Roughly 15% are girls.
 Girls are more likely than boys to be held for status or technical violations (e.g. parole violation).

 The Criminal (In)Justice Circle believes that this status quo is unacceptable for our country.
 We want to strategically address the unjust incarceration and warehousing of people of color.
 Additionally, we aim to expose, report, and prevent human rights abuses inside prisons, and we support the civil rights of formerly incarcerated women, men, and children.